Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Experimental Results

 \subsection{Latency, Polarity, and Signal Examples}

 The cross-correlation analysis yields a median lag of 0.0\,s for both references, with mean absolute lag $\approx 19$--$20$\,s ($\sigma \approx 32$\,s).
 Of 31 sessions, 55\% (PP\_NR) and 77\% (PEDA) peak within $|\tau| < 30$\,s.
 For well-tracked signals, the latency is typically below 15\,s.
+Because most peaks fall within 30\,s and the median lag is zero, real-time deployment can rely on short causal delay compensation rather than the offline $\pm 120$\,s search.
 The thermal-EDA polarity alternates across sessions: 58\% positive against PP\_NR, 52\% against PEDA.
 This near-chance split motivates $\text{PCC}_{\text{abs}}$ and indicates that practical systems must handle polarity inversions.
 The alternation reflects competing vasoconstriction (cooling) and eccrine sweating (warming) mechanisms.
-Figure~\ref{fig:timeseries_example} shows session T003-ED.
-The nose trend (Butterworth LP) tracks the broad PP\_NR shape (PCC $= 0.42$), while the eyes-average signal (PCC $= 0.15$) shows less agreement and a tracking artifact near $t = 250$\,s.
+Table~\ref{tab:polarity_signed_vs_abs} contrasts the signed and absolute Pearson correlations across the 31 sessions: averaging the signed value at the population level collapses real agreement toward zero, whereas $\text{PCC}_{\text{abs}}$ retains it.